luanesouza/git-lesson/README.md

 - Intro to Github
 - Github commands
+   - What is --force and why you shouldn't use it
 - Using Github to work in pairs/groups.
 What to expect.
 Steps needed for a successful Github experience.
   - Branching
 - Resolving conflicts